 However, there are effective treatments for this disorder even when it co-occurs with other conditions.
 At Lakeland Behavioral Health System in Missouri, we can help get your child back on the right track and restore normal social relationships in their life.

 Why Consider Treatment for ADHD at Lakeland Behavioral Health System in Missouri

 Sometimes parents wait to see if their child will outgrow the various symptoms of ADHD before considering treatment.
 Though not impossible, failure to pursue treatment or receiving late treatment can put your child at a higher risk of developing conduct disorder and antisocial personality disorder as an adult.

 There are other long-term effects of untreated ADHD in adulthood including physical and mental health problems.
-The features of ADHD can lead to a number of health problems, including binge eating disorder, substance use and abuse disorders, anxiety disorders, chronic overwhelming stress, muscle tension, and low self-esteem.
+The features of ADHD can lead to a number of health problems, including binge eating disorder, anxiety disorders, chronic overwhelming stress, muscle tension, and low self-esteem.
 These symptoms are often exacerbated due to failure to follow through with important physical and mental health checkups, skipping appointments, refusal to follow medical recommendations and non-compliance with following a vital medication or treatment regimen.